orbitalsqwib/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-No field or keywords specified (empty search command).
+Invalid input parameters.

     * 1a1.
 System shows an error message.

       Use case ends.

-* 2a.
-Invalid field specified (not name, number, email, or tag).

-    * 2a1.
-System shows an error message.

-      Use case ends.

-* 2b.
-No keywords provided after field specification.

-    * 2b1.
-System shows an error message.

-      Use case ends.

-* 3a.
+* 1b.
 No patients match the search criteria.

-    * 3a1.
+    * 1b1.
 System informs the User that no patients match the search criteria.

       Use case ends.